tcr/mug/README.md

 * Mug's goal is that compiled code be as similar to Java as possible, and easily debuggable.
 * It's a neat party trick.

-The Mug compiler is written in Clojure.
+The Mug compiler `mug.jar` is written in Clojure.
 However, compiled JavaScript has no Clojure dependencies and only requires the Java `mug-js.jar` archive.

 Development
 -----------